BitcoinDesign/Guide/guide/glossary.md

 A hardware device used to manage a bitcoin wallet.

-### Software wallet / Wallet application
+### Wallet application

-An application used to manage a bitcoin wallet.
+A software application used to manage a bitcoin wallet.

 ### Non-custodial / Custodial wallet